g-l-i-t-c-h-o-r-s-e/bad-tv-shader/README.md

 # Bad TV Shader for Three.js - Modified for Canvas Capturing

-I had to modify it slightly to remove the stat FPS canvas so we can capture whats going on! <3
+I had to modify it slightly to remove the stat FPS canvas so we can capture whats going on! <3 - g-l-i-t-c-h-o-r-s-e
 It Simulates a bad TV via horizontal distortion and vertical roll.

 ## How To